hapijs/hapi/docs/Reference.md

 - `relativeTo` - the path prefix added to any relative file path starting with `'.'`.

 Note that setting a path within a plugin only applies to resources accessed by plugin methods.
 If no path is set, the connection `files.relativeTo` configuration is used.
+The path only applies to routes added after it has been set.

 ```js
 exports.register = function (server, options, next) {